The following information may also be downloaded as a flyer: HMLP Frequently Asked Questions

 What is the loan process?

 Applications are accepted anytime and applicants are served on a first come first served basis.
-Applications are reviewed by regional Provider Agencies to determine both income eligibility and eligibility of the proposed modification.
-Complete applications are usually reviewed by Provider Agencies quickly.
-The application does include an Application Checklist, please be sure to include all items on this Checklist.
-In order to make sure your loan is processed efficiently, please review the checklist carefully, your loan application cannot move forward without all items included on this checklist.
+Applications are reviewed by the regional Provider Agency to determine eligibility.
+The application includes an Application Checklist, please be sure to include all items on this Checklist so your loan can be processed efficiently.
+Your loan application cannot move forward without all items included on this checklist.
 Please contact your regional provider agency if you are unsure of the status of your application of if you have any questions regarding the program requirements.

 Once the mortgage is recorded, the provider agency will be able to request funds from its funding source, CEDAC.
 Once the provider agency has received the loan funds from CEDAC, funds may be disbursed as anticipated by the agreed upon loan disbursement schedule attached to your Loan Agreement.
 Please note that it can take up to 4 – 6 weeks until the first disbursement can be made.

 Loans are disbursed in increments throughout the modification project.
 An initial disbursement of no more than 1/3 of the loan can be made to allow contractors to start work, please be aware labor costs cannot be included in an initial up-front disbursement.
 Subsequent disbursements are made after the homeowner submits contractor receipts or invoices showing a given percentage of work has been completed.

 A final inspection will be conducted by the construction monitor at project completion.
 The final payment (10% of the total loan amount) will not be released to you or the contractor until the final inspection has been performed, the contractor signs a lien waiver and you have indicated your satisfaction with the modifications.

 What happens if my application is determined not eligible?